professorfabio/CMU-StarterProject/README.md

 This repository contains the three main components used in the class project, namely:

-1. IoT Code: Code to run on the Raspberry Pi, which will act as an IoT device with sensors and actuators
+1. IoT Code: Code to run on the Raspberry Pi, which will act as an IoT device with sensors and actuators.
+Obs.: Without the Raspberry Pi kits, you may run this part on a usual machine (either local or on the cloud), simulating the temperature sensor (e.g., a routine that generates random temperature values) and the actuator (led - a simple on-off variable).

 2. Cloud Code: Code to run on the cloud servers - Kafka consumer and producer; gRPC IoT service